simpi21/dialog-contact-form/readme.txt

 == Description ==

 Dialog Contact Form is the ultimate FREE form creation tool for WordPress.
 Build forms within minutes using a simple yet powerful drag-and-drop form creator.
 Dialog Contact Form can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
 The form supports Ajax-powered submitting, File upload, reCAPTCHA spam filtering and so on.
-For developers, utilize built-in hooks, filters, and even custom field templates to do whatever you need at any step in the form building or submission using Dialog Contact Form as a framework.

 = Features of Dialog Contact Forms include, but are not limited to: =